dannynacker/strobe_entrainment_periodicity/README.md

 between participant Oz channel power and an external photodiode to record strobe-specific data.

 A big thank you to Dr. David Schwartzman, Dr. Lionel Barnett, and Dr. Anil Seth for their guidance through this project as I make headway into the wonderful world of neural engineering.

+for the MSc in Cognitive Neuroscience at the University of Sussex, 2023-2024 "Investigating the Effects of Neural Entrainment on Stroboscopic Visual Hallucinations"